Table of Contents

 Vietnam is huge so has numerous sub-climates.
 Generally, March to May is considered the ultimate time to visit Vietnam because the north is cold before then.
 The summer months get boiling hot and very humid but it’s doable if you explore early and stay protected from the sun.

 The one time I’d suggest avoiding Hoi An is the flooding season of September-December.
 Also, check the dates of local holidays like Tet because everything will be closed.

 As I mentioned, Vietnam is safe for solo female travellers with virtually no violent crime.
 But what you do need to be careful of is having your bag, phone or money stolen.

 You’d think it would be worst in Hanoi and Saigon and yes, there’s some of this there.
 But, actually, I have experienced crime in Hoi An 3 different times over the years.
 This happens after nights out when guys with motorbikes act as taxi drivers to tourists leaving the clubs.
 They have lots of clever tricks to fleece your money when you pay, and also when you’re buying food from stands by the bars.

 On another occasion, they stole my whole bag.
 Make sure to wear a secure cross-body bag for your phone and purse, and only bring out what you need.
 Don’t take a scooter taxi home off the street.

-My pet peeve is blogs telling female solo travellers not to drink alcohol, as if they somehow deserve their fate if they do.
-I’m never going to tell you to avoid alcohol!
+My pet peeve is blogs telling female solo travellers not to drink alcohol.
 You worked hard for this trip, of course you want to let your hair down and enjoy yourself.